 Adam

 But in the end we will have under promised and over delivered on the quality and capabilities of SureDash once the final version is in your hands.

-Our aim is to complete the final version in April, but likely to be later in April.
-It will be followed up with v1.1 and v1.2, which will bring the resource library and events.
+Our aim is to complete the release candidate version in April, but likely to be later in April.

+Adam